+The adventure begins at the Changi Point Ferry Terminal.
+Each ferry will depart as soon as 12 passengers cross the ferryman’s palm with silver ($3 one way, and $2 extra if you are bringing your bike)!
 If you’d rather not wait, the ferryman will take your group with a fee of $30.
-The littlies, regardless of age, will definitely enjoy the 15-minute wooden bumboat ride to Pulau Ubin!
+The littlies, regardless of age, will definitely enjoy the 10-minute wooden bumboat ride to Pulau Ubin!

-Named ‘Island Granite’, Pulau Ubin had many quarries, which used to supply granite to local construction industry.
+Named ‘Island Granite’, Pulau Ubin had many quarries, which used to supply granite to the local construction industry.
 Though now abandoned, the scenic spots make really great photo stops!
 In fact, the hill and water combination of the quarries are reminiscent of traditional Chinese brush paintings (to us, at least).

 Pulau Ubin is also a haven for nature lovers, and rightly so.
-The main attraction is Chek Jawa, located on the southeastern tip of the island: a pristine six-in-one ecosystem (mangrove, sandy beach, coastal forest, sand flats, mud flats, and coral rubble) teeming with wildlife.
+The main attraction is Chek Jawa, located on the southeastern tip of the island: a pristine six-in-one ecosystem (mangrove, sandy beach, coastal forest, sand flats, mud flats and coral rubble) teeming with wildlife.
 There are two main boardwalks (coastal and mangrove), a lookout jetty, and the 21-metre high Jejawi observation tower.
-Remember to check out House No. 1, situated behind the Information Counter, and on the way to the viewing jetty, a Tudor-style cottage with the only remaining fireplace in Singapore!
+Remember to check out House No. 1, situated behind the Information Counter and, on the way to the viewing jetty, a Tudor-style cottage with the only remaining fireplace in Singapore!

 Head back to Ubin town for lunch (or early dinner, depending on what time you arrived) via the one-way road system from Chek Jawa.
 Note that the terrain on the way back would probably require some bike-pushing (which might mean more work for parents).
 After your meal, return to Singapore with the same type of bumboat, which should fill up a lot faster!

-Georgina, writer and mum to Minnie, Willa and Ted
+Georgina, mum to Minnie, Willa and Ted

-Tracy, writer and mum to Jack, Angelica and Rafferty
+Tracy, mum to Jack, Angelica and Rafferty

 We got soaked on the way back to the jetty, so although we saw the beautiful quarry at a glance through the blur of rain, we didn’t get to check this area out on this visit, but will definitely head back soon for more outdoor fun.